idio-lang/DIPS/source/implementing-idio/idio-GC.rst

 gc.c
 ^^^^

-:file:`gc.c` concerns itself with allocating memory, accounting, garbage collection.
+:file:`src/gc.c` concerns itself with allocating memory, accounting, garbage collection.
 It *does not* perform value initialisation.

 Individual value constructors will ask for a base value from the GC